 No products?
 No problem!
 This also holds true for service companies.
 One company that used co-creation to improve their services is DHL.
 They asked customers to collaborate with them on ways to improve DHL’s supply chain and make their service better for everyone.
 DHL created innovation centres and employed several customer co-creation formats.
 Through these sessions they came up with the Parcelcopter, a drone delivery service, and augmented reality app to improve inventory.

 Product innovation and product improvement are closely related, and both processes can uncover great opportunities for your brand.

 Check out our ‘Ultimate Guide to Product Co-Creation’ for tips on how to work together with your brand community.

 Similar in nature to improving existing products, is the opportunity to improve processes, from customer service and support, to loyalty programs.

 Imagine this: something is not quite right with your service process; you know it could be better.
-Through co-creation, you can engage both your employees and expert users IE customers to help identify the weaknesses and improvements for any process.
+Through co-creation, you can engage both your employees and expert users (customers and fans) to help identify the weaknesses and improvements for any process.